Seeeveeen/RA-MoE-4E/README.md

 than a model-derived RA-MoE hedge ratio.
 These results should therefore not be interpreted as theoretical no-arbitrage guarantees.

-Some supplementary implied-volatility analyses use market-specific filtering, inversion ranges, and data schemas and should not be interpreted as a unified cross-market IVRMSE benchmark.
+Supplementary implied-volatility analyses were explored during the original project but are not included in the public repository because the SPX and AAPL scripts used market-specific filtering, inversion ranges, and data schemas.
+They are therefore not treated here as a standardized cross-market evaluation.

 ---